 One of the things I love about the Whole30 is it emphasizes paying attention to Non-Scale Victories; how your body feels, and health above all.
 You aren’t supposed to weigh yourself for the 30 days, instead focusing on all the other important changes happening.
 It forces you to think beyond changes in appearance, and focus instead on how your moods, emotions, sleep, energy, lifestyle, (and more!) change over the 30 day period.
 Diets don’t work (long term) because they only focus on weight loss, not a shift in mindset or lifestyle change.
 (Food Freedom Forever, by Melissa Hartwig really delves into this…it’s a must-read!!)

 The photo on the left is from late 2012, my very first photo shoot when I was starting this blog!
-My son was about 18 months old, and I was back to my pre-baby weight/clothing size.
+Andrew was about 18 months old, and I was back to my pre-baby weight/clothing size.
 I was happy with how I looked, but I didn’t feel great most of the time, had a raging sweet tooth, and my diet was very inconsistent.
-The photo on the right is from this past fall, four years later…
+The photo on the right is from 2017, four years later…

 I had no idea I could feel so much better just by changing what I put on my plate!
 Now I know how to listen to my body and give it what it needs to thrive, while enjoying sustained energy throughout the day.
 Plus, I feel more capable and confident in my own skin! #NSV